8.4. Properties of Eigenvalues and Eigenvectors

 • Eigenvalues are not unique to a matrix.

 Matrices with the same eigenvalues are said to be similar.
 The proof of existence and requirements for similar matrices are given in Similarity Transformations.
 Similar matrices are an important part of how MATLAB finds eigenvalues.
-Through a sequence of matrix conversions based on the QR factorization, a similar upper triangular matrix is found with the eigenvalues on the diagonal.
+Through a sequence of matrix transformations, a similar upper triangular matrix is found with the eigenvalues on the diagonal.

 • Two eigenvalue properties are corollary results of the Schur Triangularization Theorem, which states that there is a factoring of any square matrix of the form \mathbf{A} = \m{Q\,T\,Q}^H, where \bf{Q} and its Hermitian transpose are unitary, and \bf{T} is upper triangular with the eigenvalues on the diagonal.
 The Schur decomposition is found from iterative orthogonal algorithms in the calculation of the eigenvalues and eigenvectors (The Schur Decomposition).
 The columns of \bf{Q} are called the Schur vectors and by the spectral decomposition (Spectral Decomposition Theorem) they are the eigenvectors of \bf{A} when \bf{A} is Hermitian symmetric (\mathbf{A}